 3-Ingredient Peanut Butter Cookies are perfect for young and not-so-young alike.
-If you're learning how to bake, this an ideal place to start.
+If you’re learning how to bake, these classic peanut butter cookies are an ideal place to start.

 About these

-I'm declaring this easy peanut butter cookie recipe to be a miracle.
-They are simple enough for a kid to make and as good as any cookie you will every dunk.
-And all they take are three ingredients!
+I’m declaring this easy peanut butter cookie recipe to be a miracle.
+They are filled with peanut butter flavor and simple enough for a kid to make.
+And you only need three ingredients!
+No wonder these flourless peanut butter cookies are Peter Pan’s favorite cookie for dunking.
+He’s a smart guy!

 New to baking?
 Learn how to make cookies from our own in-house professional chef, CIA-trained Chef Kat.